-What is a machine ?
-3 idiots definition breakdown
+What is a machine? – 3 idiots machine definition breakdown

 What is a machine - definition breakdown

-Ofcourse, it’s not a great idea to mug up things without understanding (we have already discussed this point in Understanding Projectile Motion), but the definition of machine which he gives is also quite impressive.
-It goes something like this :
+Of course, it’s not a great idea to mug up things without understanding (we have already discussed this point in Understanding Projectile Motion), but the definition of a machine that he gives is also quite impressive.
+It goes something like this:

 “Machines are any combination of bodies so connected that their relative motions are constrained and by which means, force and motion may be transmitted and modified as a screw and its nut, or a lever arranged to turn about a fulcrum or a pulley about its pivot, etc. especially, a construction, more or less complex consisting of a combination of moving parts, or simple mechanical elements as wheels, levers, cams etc.”

-In today’s blog, we will be breaking this definition down with the help of a very simple example which most of us (from PCM or PCB background) have studied i.e. Atwood machine – the simplest pulley-block system
+In today’s blog, we will be breaking this definition down with the help of a very simple example, which most of us (from PCM or PCB background) have studied, i.e., the Atwood machine – the simplest pulley-block system.

-Let’s divide the definition in parts and try to get this thing sorted out quickly :
+Let’s divide the 3 idiots machine definition into parts and try to get this thing sorted out quickly :

-Look at body 1 and 2.
+Look at bodies 1 and 2.
 Both the masses are so connected that their motions are dependent on one another.
-That’s what we call as – ‘the relative motion is constrained’
+That’s what we call – ‘the relative motion is constrained.’

-It shows that if 1 comes down by ‘x’ metre, then 2 has to move up by ‘x’ metre.
-It’s all constrained !
+It shows that if 1 comes down by ‘x’ metres, then 2 has to move up by ‘x’ metres.
+It’s all constrained!

 The gravitational force on 1 (m1*g) is transmitted through the string to affect the motion of 2.

-Also, if 1 and 2 are of same mass, they don’t have any acceleration but in case the masses are different the accelerations of 1 and 2 get modified
+Also, if 1 and 2 are of the same mass, they don’t have any acceleration, but in case the masses are different, the accelerations of 1 and 2 get modified.

-We write FBD (free body diagram) equation for each body as :
+We write the FBD (free body diagram) equation for each body as :

 3rd part – “as a screw and its nut, or a lever arranged to turn about a fulcrum or a pulley about its pivot, etc.

-This part explains about various examples of simple machines (screw-nut, lever, pulley).
+This part explains various examples of simple machines (screw-nut, lever, pulley).

-Here, in this examples, we have pulley as a simple machine component as a part of this whole system.
+Here, in these examples, we have a pulley as a simple machine component as a part of this whole system.

-4th part – “especially, a construction, more or less complex consisting of a combination of moving parts, or simple mechanical elements as wheels, levers, cams etc.
+4th part – “especially, a construction, more or less complex, consisting of a combination of moving parts, or simple mechanical elements, such as wheels, levers, cams, etc.

-Compared to a simple machine like pulley, we can say that Atwood machine system arrangement would come under a complex combination which has many moving parts in it such as :
+Compared to a simple machine like a pulley, we can say that the Atwood machine system arrangement would come under a complex combination that has many moving parts in it, such as :

 • Masses